jorge-ramirez-upm/RepTate/docs/source/manual/General/View.rst

     - An annotation label can be added to the plot (label **2** in :numref:`figplotarea`).
 LaTeX commands can be used in the text of the annotation.
 Annotation labels can be moved around by dragging them with the mouse and edited by double-clicking on them.
     - The view can be reset to the default zoom.
     - The view can be changed to any of the available views in the current application.
+    - If the current view uses unit-aware axes, the display unit of the x and y axes can be changed from the corresponding axis-unit submenus.
+RepTate then updates the axis label and replots the visible data and theory in the selected units.

 .. _figplotarea:
 .. figure:: images/Plot_Area.png